Last Updated on7 min read

 - Adds security group members to the built-in Administrators group if they don’t already exists.

-The script requires a few things:
+This script requires a few things:

 - An App ID and key, that has been granted permissions to run as anyone in the org.